sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 wpr -snapshotconfig heap -name Win32Project1.exe disable   //disable snapshot config
 ```

-Below is an example of this command using a PID:
+This example uses the **snapshotconfig** command with a PID:

 ```
 wpr -snapshotconfig heap -pid 8048 enable                //enable snapshot config
 ```

 > [!NOTE]
 > If the process and OS architecture does not match match (for example, a win32 app on a 64bit Operating system), use the image name option.

 The following table describes the available switches that you can apply to this option.